Easy Chicken Pot Pie with Frozen Vegetables

 1. Place butter and flour in a medium-sized saucepan over medium-high heat.

-2. Stir the butter and flour together and cook until it begins to become fragrant like pie crust.
+2. Stir the melted butter and flour and cook until it becomes fragrant, like pie crust.

 3. Add a cup of chicken stock and poultry seasoning.
 Stir until this becomes thick.

-4. Add in half of the remaining stock and stir until the gravy becomes thick.
+4. Add half the remaining stock and stir until the gravy becomes thick.

 5. Add in remaining stock.
-Place vegetables and cooked chicken into the pan and stir to combine.
+Place mixed veggies and cooked chicken into the pan and stir to combine.

 6. Place one crust in the bottom of a 2-quart casserole dish.